LLNL/lbann/docs/layers/regularization_layers.rst

 SeluDropout
 ----------------------------------------

-Scaled dropout for use with SELU activations.
+The :python:`SeluDropout` layer is a scaled dropout for use with SELU activations.

 A default keep probability of 0.95 is recommended.
 See: